parnish007/student_placement_project/README.md

 * Prediction consistency
 * Classification results

-📌 Exact performance metrics are shown in the notebook.
+📌 Exact performance metrics are shown in the notebook

+which is
+90% for training data
+89% for testing data .

 ---